-- Spoon sauerkraut mixture into a greased 13-in. x 9-in. baking dish.
+- Spoon sauerkraut mixture into a greased 13x9-in. baking dish.
 Layer with pork chops, potato slices and tomatoes.
 Sprinkle with caraway seeds, salt and pepper.
-Cover and bake at 350° for 40-45 minutes or until a meat thermometer reads 160°.
+Cover and bake at 350° for 40-45 minutes or until a thermometer reads 160°.
 Yield: 6 servings.

 Originally published as Bavarian Casserole in Country October/November 2005, p51

 Click stars to rate